open-mmlab/mmtracking/docs/dataset.md

 #### The folder of annotations in lasot

-There are only 1 json files in `data/lasot/annotations`:
+There are 2 json files in `data/lasot/annotations`:

+`lasot_train.json`:  Json file containing the annotations information of the training set in LaSOT dataset.
 `lasot_test.json`:  Json file containing the annotations information of the testing set in LaSOT dataset.

 #### The folder of annotations and reid in MOT15/MOT16/MOT17/MOT20